Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Study of market properties

 For a non-merchant storage system, and for a fair comparison, it only makes sense to look at the surplus over a cycle.
 Otherwise, we need to know the value of the stored energy to include it, which is actually the complex problem that we are trying to solve here.

-We argue that cost recovery stands by design of the market clearing and of the update of inter-storage from \eqref{prob:val_up}, under the assumption that looking far enough into the future, the inter-storage will eventually be empty.
-In this model, constraint \eqref{eq:rev_pos} ensures that the profit of the storage system is non-negative for the quantity exchanged over the time interval.
-Regarding the quantity moved to the inter-storage, the charging price is saved and later used as a bid.
-Since discharge is never imposed, this ensures that for this quantity the price received will be at least equal to the charging price.
+\begin{theorem} Assuming the existence of a cycle, the MCP with VLBs, represented by~\eqref{prob:mc_vos} and update of the inter-storage as described in Sect.~\ref{sec:update}, ensures cost recovery for the non-merchant storage system. \end{theorem} \begin{proof} Constraint~\eqref{eq:rev_pos} ensures that the profit of the storage system is non-negative for the quantity exchanged over the market clearing.
+Regarding the quantity moved to the inter-storage, the charging price multiplied by $\eta$ is saved and later used as a bid.
+Discharge is never imposed because of the greater or equal to constraint on the final level~\eqref{eq:stor_end_all}.
+This ensures that for any quantity moved to the inter-storage, the price received will be at least equal to the charging price, also accounting for inefficiencies. \end{proof}

 Note that this result is not based on the assumption of perfect foresight and is thus valid in uncertain settings.
 The assumption that the storage will eventually be empty is mild.
-It would be challenged in the case that a decision was made to charge the storage in a day with very high prices that never occur again.
-A complete day with very high prices is very unlikely to happen without being foreseen.
-And if foreseen, this situation would illustrate very poor decision-making on the final level of the storage system.
+It would be challenged, for example, considering the day-ahead market, in the case of net charge of the storage in a day with very high prices that never occur again.
+A complete day with very high prices is unlikely to happen without being foreseen.
+If foreseen, this situation would illustrate poor decision-making on the final level chosen.

-We saw in the example of Section \ref{sec:ex} that cost recovery is not ensured for the storage system in the split market clearing.
-In that example, the storage system starts empty and finishes empty, so the two market intervals considered are a cycle.
-However, the surplus of the storage in this cycle can be as low as -3€.
-We run that same example with the market clearing with VLB, to show that this situation does not arise anymore.
-The results are shown in Table \ref{tab:res_prices}.
-At the end of the first MI, the inter-storage is charged with a price of 5€/MWh and it is discharged in the next hour.
-The storage is now marginal and gets paid at least 5€/MWh, so that the minimum surplus of the storage system over this cycle is 0€, and cost recovery stands.
+The example of Sect.~\ref{sec:ex} shows that cost recovery is not ensured for the storage system in the standard MCP.
+The storage system starts empty and finishes empty, so the two market clearings considered form a cycle.
+However, the surplus of the storage in this cycle can be as low as -5.8125~\euro{}.
+We now consider the same example using the MCP with VLBs.
+The results are shown in Table~\ref{tab:res_prices}.
+At the end of the first market clearing, the inter-storage is charged with a price of 5~\euro{}/MWh, and it is discharged in the next hour.
+The storage is now marginal and receives at least 7.8125~\euro{}/MWh, so that the minimum surplus of the storage system over this cycle is 0~\euro{}, and cost recovery stands, while social welfare is not affected.

-\subsection{Social Welfare}
+\subsection{Social welfare}